ngothuythanhtam/Movie-Website/README.md

  + Ngo Thuy Thanh Tam is in charge of code and user interface design.
  + Nguyen Thuy Hoai Thuong is in charge of the admin side.

-This is a basic movie website developed using HTML, CSS, JavaScript, and MySQL for database management.
+This is a basic movie website developed using HTML, CSS, PHP, JavaScript, and MySQL for database management.
 The project demonstrates how to create a dynamic and interactive movie web application.

 ## Features
 - Display a list of movies with details such as title, description, and genre.